functionland/docs/docs/release/testnet-alpha.md

 If you believe the issue is happening in the backend then you can create an issue on the [Fula](https://github.com/functionland/fula/issues) repo and include the docker-compose server logs.

+If you believe the issue has something to do with the testnet you  can create an issue on the [testnet](https://github.com/functionland/fula-testnet/issues) repo and include the docker-compose server logs.

 If you believe the issue is happening in the Fotos mobile client then you can create an issue on the [Fotos](https://github.com/functionland/fotos/issues) repo and describe what is going wrong.

 If you don't know where the problem exists or don't have a Github account then please send us an [email](mailto:testnet@fx.land) and attach the server logs if you are reporting a bug.